chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 You should deploy your contracts to mainnet using Chainstack node before.
 :::

-To interact with the contracts deployed using Chainstack node you need to create the a web3 provider with *RPC endpoint* of the node:
+To interact with the contracts deployed using Chainstack node, you need to create the a web3 provider with **RPC endpoint** of the node:

 ``` js
 const Web3 = require('web3')